econtrerasd/Foenix-Sprite-Editor/README.md

 LIMITATIONS & KNOWN ISSUES
 --------------------------
-* Theoretically the sprite editor is limited to 255 sprites (not that I have tried to test that many yet)
+* Theoretically the sprite editor is limited to editing 255 sprites (not that I have tried to test that many yet)
-* Load / Save routines have no validations! (current BASIC implementation has no commands to help in this regard, until I create some Machine language for this we are out of luck), if you type an invalid file name on LOAD or SAVE operations the program will end with an error.
+* Load / Save routines have no validations! (the current BASIC implementation has no commands to help in this regard, until I create some Machine language for this we are out of luck), if you type an invalid file name on LOAD or SAVE operations the program will end with an error.